Business Franchising: Expanding Your Business

 Most successful franchisees operate their stores and are not absentee investors.
 An investor adds a third party to the profit pool (along with the franchisor and the store manager) that is usually hard to support.
 Potential investor-franchisees should be screened out early in the application process.

 Under some circumstances matured franchised companies will negotiate "area" franchisees where the franchisee is responsible for a geographical area and multiple stores.
 For example, this plays a more important role in franchising overseas where an area or even a country franchise may be appropriate.

 A franchised company is only as good as the quality of their franchisees.
 It is a good investment to retain the service of a professional to assess potential franchisees.
 They can be found under the heading "franchisee employee assessment" in search engines.

 Don't be misled into zealous growth because you find a lot of potential franchisees clamoring for your offering.
-There are lots of entrepreneurially minded people seeking to operate franchised businesses.
+There are lots of entrepreneurially minded franchise buyers seeking to operate franchised businesses.
 Your challenge will be to install filters when interviewing potential franchisees so that selected candidates all demonstrate integrity, intelligence, and energy as well as the intention to become active operators.
 As Warren Buffett has said, "People with integrity are predisposed to perform; people without integrity are predisposed not to perform.
 It is best not to get the two confused."